Philip Sallon: The Mud Club

 In January 1983, Sallon began hosting the infamous Mud Club on Fridays at 28 Leicester Square, (Sallon first Mud Club started off on Charing Cross?) launched with Malcolm McLaren.
 Here, The Face magazine named the Mud as one of London's four coolest weekend club-nights, before it subsequently moved on to Fooberts, and in 1984 to Busbys, next to the Astoria Charing Cross Road, where it ran until 1991.
 Sallon was known for his outrageous costumes and cutting personality.
 He scrutinised everyone entering the club and if you didn't look right or have the right attitude you would not be let in and told in no uncertain terms why you could not come in.
 The club's patrons were known for their sense of dressed-up decadence; the club's music policy was trashy disco played by original resident DJs Mark Moore, Tasty Tim and Jay Strongman.

-Bagleys
+Bagley's

 In 1992, Sallon moved the Mud Club to Bagley's Warehouse, which was then known for holding the biggest capacity nights in London.
 Phillip Salon's Mud Club dominated Bagleys on Saturday nights, known for flamboyant clientele, staging productions of a large scale, designed by Gary Messider, and included such strange design elements such as washing-lines full of clothes above the dance-floor with housewife characters vacuuming on podiums.
 The club ran until 1996 when the event was replaced by Freedom.